 - If I want it badly – what am I prepared to do?

-From the answers I could formulate what I want and plan day by day steps to start making it happen.
-This is what setting goals is all about.
+From the answers, I could formulate what I want and plan day by day steps to start making it happen.
+This is what setting goals are all about.